How to Make a Simple Invoice?

 How do I assign invoice numbers?

-You may do so sequentially, chronologically or by use of project or customer ID.
+An invoice number may be assigned sequentially, chronologically or by use of project or customer ID.
 The following are examples of the following methods of assigning invoice numbers

 Sequential - You can assign 001 to your first invoice sheet, then go on and on.
 If you choose this method, your invoice number should look like this: Invoice #001, Invoice #002, Invoice #003, Invoice #004.